Tutorial: Solving the Kuramoto–Sivashinsky Equation with Averaging Neural Operator¶

 where:

-- $v(x)\in\mathbb{R}^{\rm{emb}}$ is the update for a function $v$ with $\mathbb{R}^{\rm{emb}}$ the embedding (hidden) size
+- $v(x) \in \mathbb{R}^{\rm{emb}}$ is the update for a function $v$, with $\mathbb{R}^{\rm{emb}}$ being the embedding (hidden) size.

-- $\sigma$ is a non-linear activation
+- $\sigma$ is a non-linear activation function.

-- $W\in\mathbb{R}^{\rm{emb}\times\rm{emb}}$ is a tunable matrix.
+- $W \in \mathbb{R}^{\rm{emb} \times \rm{emb}}$ is a tunable matrix.

-- $b\in\mathbb{R}^{\rm{emb}}$ is a tunable bias.
+- $b \in \mathbb{R}^{\rm{emb}}$ is a tunable bias.

 Note: We will use the already built class AveragingNeuralOperator